Refugee family from Congo reunites in Chicago after 5 years apart

-CHICAGO (WLS) -- A family reunited at O'Hare Airport Wednesday afternoon after a five-year struggle.

-The family had planned to move to America in 2016, seeking refuge from the Democratic Republic of the Congo, but politics and red tape kept the family divided until now.

 "We are here together today.
 So, I am so happy.
-Very, very happy," Mapenzi Mweniake said.
+Very, very happy," Mweniake said, her arms hugging her husband, Mwenebatu Mwenemkamba.

+When Mweniake and her son left a refugee camp in Tanzania five years ago, the boy was just seven years old.
+Now, he looked at his father years later.

 "I'm very happy because I meet my wife, our son.
-So we have to start a new life," Mwenebatu Mwenemkamba said.
+So we have to start a new life," Mwenemkamba said, practicing his English.

+When Mweniake was a child, her family fled the Democratic Republic of Congo.
+She grew up in the refugee camp in Tanzania, eventually meeting her to-be husband, Mwenemkamba.

-Five years ago, the family was forced to separate.
-While Mweniake and her son were allowed into the U.S., her husband was not, so he stayed behind in a refugee camp in Tanzania.
+The two met at the camp, she said, and had a son.
+While Mweniake and the couple's son were allowed to enter the United States, Mwenemkamba was not, so he was forced to stay at the refugee camp until approved to enter the United States.

-"In Africa, that refugee camp, we didn't have that much stuff, like food, shelter, medicine," said Mussa Mrisho, their son.
+"In Africa, that refugee camp, we didn't have that much stuff, like food, shelter, medicine," said Mussa Mrisho, the couple's son.

-Their lives improved in the U.S., thanks to the organization RefugeeOne.
-But it's unclear why it has taken years for her husband to join them.
+But once here, their lives improved in the U.S., thanks to the organization RefugeeOne.
+But it's unclear why it's taken years for her husband to join them.

-"Sometimes the wait is up to 20 years, like in this situation, for a family who fled their country because of persecution or terror or war to finally get to come to the United States for a safe life here," said Sara Spoonheim Amit, RefugeeOne.
-"It's a big unknown, but it's a great celebration when it happens."
+"Sometimes the wait is up to 20 years, like in this situation, for a family who fled their country because of persecution or terror or war to finally get to come to the United States," said Sara Spoonheim Amit of RefugeeOne.

-"We are a church community and we believe it's our mission to welcome strangers," said Clare Kralovec, First Congregational Church of Western Springs.
-"They have a dinner waiting at home, they have food in the cupboard, they have sheets on their beds and you know, everything they could think of that they would need for a while."
+"We are a church community and we believe it's our mission to welcome strangers," said Clare Kralovec of First Congregational Church of Western Springs

-As their life together begins in the United States, they are really looking forward to it.
+The family is looking forward to their lives in the United States, especially knowing the grim refugee camp they were able to leave.

 "It's a better life, and better chances.
-We have better decisions," Mrisho said.
+We have better decisions," their son said.

-"I will start a new life, and I will try to do the best in order to begin a new life and maybe it's going to be a good one," Mwenemkamba said.
+"I will start a new life, and I will try to do the best in order to begin a new life and maybe it's going to be a good one," said Mwenemkamba.

-In their Rogers Park apartment, they're making a new home and new opportunities - together.
+So they begin anew in their Rogers Park apartment.
+A new home,a new country, and new opportunities together.

 Refugee family from Congo reunites in Chicago after 5 years apart